 | 2022 | 7.65% |

 The only payroll tax that is mandated at the state level in Texas is the unemployment insurance tax.
-The tax is part of a national program the U.S. Department of Labor operates.
+The tax is part of a national program that the U.S. Department of Labor operates.
 Employers or employees won’t have to pay income tax in Texas.